openapi/openapi-rust-sdk/docs/crates-io.md

 <h1>openapi® client for Rust</h1>
 <h4>The perfect starting point to integrate <a href="https://openapi.com/">Openapi®</a> within your Rust project</h4>

+---

-This client is used to interact with the API found at [openapi.it](https://openapi.it/)
+This client provides an idiomatic Rust interface to the APIs available at [Openapi](https://openapi.com).
+It simplifies integration with the Openapi Marketplace, offering typed requests, async support, and built-in error handling.
+With this SDK you can quickly connect to hundreds of certified APIs and accelerate your digital transformation projects.

 ## Pre-requisites